-Alternative: Preferred Alternative B No-Go Allernative: Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE TERRESTRIAL BIODIVERSITY ASSESSMENT IMPACT 3 Potential impact and risk: ALIEN INVASIVE SPECIES Nature of impact: Susceptibility of post construction disturbed areas to invasion by exotic and alien invasive species and removal of exotic and alien invasive species during construction.
-Post construction disturbed areas having no vegetation cover are often susceptible to invasion by weedy and alien species, which can not only become invasive but also prevent natural flora from becoming established.
-No Impact Extent and duration of impact: Local and limited to site Medium term (5-15 years) Local and limited to site Medium term (5-15 years) Consequence of impact or risk: Alien infestation on site Alien infestation on site Probability of occurrence: High High Degree to which the impact may cause irreplaceable loss of resources: Low Low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
+Altornativo Preferred Alternative B No-Go Allemailve.
+Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT T PHASE TER RESTRIAL BIODIVERSITY ASS ESSMENT IMPACT 3 Potential impact and risk: ALIEN INVASIVE SPECIES Nature of impact: Susceptibility of post con to invasion by exotic ar and removal of exotic a during construction.
+Pos areas having no vege susceptible to invasion species, which can not c also prevent natural established. astruction disturbed areas and alien invasive species and alien invasive species at construction disturbed tation cover are often by weedy and alien only become invasive but flora from becoming No Impact Extent and duration of impact: Local and limited to site Medium term (5-15 years) Local and limited to site Medium term (5- 15 years) Consequence of impact or risk: Alien infestation on site Alien infestation on site Probability of occurrence: High High Degree to which the impact may cause irreplaceable loss of resources: Low Low Degree to which the impact can be reversed: High High Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: A suitable weed management strategy must be implemented in the construction phase and carried through the operational phase.
-Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Mitigation measures to reduc Very Low (-) Very Low (-) No Impact
+Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact

 - Alien species must be removed from the site as per the National Environmental Management: Biodiversity Act (No. 10 of 2004) requirements. - The Contractor is responsible for the removal of alien species within all areas disturbed during construction activities.
 Disturbed areas include (but are not limited to) access roads, construction camps, site areas and temporary storage areas. - In consultation with relevant authorities, the Engineer may order the removal of alien plants (when necessary).
-Areas within the confines of the site are to be included.

-- All alien plant material (including brushwood and seeds) should be removed from site and disposed of at a registered waste disposal site.
+Areas within the confines of the site are to be included. - All alien plant material (including brushwood and seeds) should be removed from site and disposed of at a registered waste disposal site.
 Should brushwood be utilised for soil stabilization or mulching, it must be seed free. - After clearing is completed, an appropriate cover crop may be required, should natural reestablishment of grasses not take place in a timely.